-Part 2.
-(Session 2): The role of urban areas as focal points in the structure and organization of the space economy.
+Session 2: The role of urban areas as focal points in the structure and organization of the space economy.
 The spatial structure and growth of urban networks and the internal characteristics of urban areas.
-Topics include: urbanization in developed and underdeveloped economies; the urban growth process; location, size and spacing of urban areas; the internal structure of cities; an economic analysis of urban problems.
+Topics include: the evolution of city systems; urban growth processes; location, size and spacing of urban areas; the internal structure of cities; an economic analysis of urban problems; urban and regional policy.
 Laboratory classes deal with statistical methods in economic geography.